Prospective and Incoming Students

 If you have not yet completed LING 201 but are very interested in a Linguistics major or minor, you may contact Sara or Kristin about the possibility of enrolling in LING 310.

-When you are ready to declare, fill out this form Major Declaration and Change Web Form, and email it to firstname.lastname@example.org.
+When you are ready to declare, fill out section one of the Major Declaration and Change Web Form and email it to email@example.com.

 We will work with you through email to complete a linguistics Major Checklist.